Skip to content

 Update submodules by fetching and merging latest changes from remotes.

-What it does: - Switches each repo to its configured branch - Fetches changes from the remote - Merges changes into the local branch - Stages submodule updates in the umbrella repository - Commits the updated state (unless --no-commit is used)
+What it does: - Switch each repo to its configured branch - Fetch changes from the remote - Merge or rebase changes into the local branch (respects pull.rebase and branch.<name>.rebase config) - Stage submodule updates in the umbrella repository - Commit the updated state (unless --no-commit is used)

 Options: